Should I Be Running Pool Pump in Winter?

 Don’t cover your pool heater with a blanket or insulation

-There are two main reasons why you should avoid covering a pool heater with a blanket or insulation.
+You should avoid covering a pool heater with a blanket or insulation for two reasons.
 Firstly, doing so will lead to a build-up of moisture.
-Pool heaters are electronic devices, so this moisture can harm them.
+Pool heaters are electronic devices so that this moisture can harm them.

 It can cause the coils in the heater to deteriorate and the burner component to get rusty.
-Both these compartments are essential to your heater’s proper functioning and moisture can damage them severely.
+These compartments are essential to your heater’s proper functioning; moisture can damage them severely.

 Secondly, the heater could turn on by itself, or someone else could turn it on accidentally while the cover is still on.
 If this happens, the heat pump won’t be able to access the proper airflow it needs to work efficiently.

-The machine won’t work correctly without fresh air coming in and flue gases flowing out.
-Instead, it will get damaged, and you will need to pay a lot for repairs.
+The machine won’t work correctly without fresh air in and flue gases flowing out.
+Instead, it will get damaged, and you must pay a lot for repairs.

 Final thoughts

-While running a pool pump cannot prevent a pool from freezing, it can delay the process to some extent.
+While running a pool pump cannot prevent a pool from freezing, it can somewhat delay the process.
 This is because the movement of water molecules creates a small amount of heat.

-This heat is insignificant in super cold regions but it can get the job done if you live in a slightly cooler area where temperatures don’t go below 32 degrees Fahrenheit very often.
+This heat is insignificant in super-cold regions.
+Still, it can be done if you live in a slightly cooler area where temperatures rarely go below 32 degrees Fahrenheit.

-If you do happen to live in an area that experiences below freezing point temperatures regularly, running a pool pump alone will not solve your issue.
-You will need to invest in a supplementary technique to ensure the water in your pool stays liquid.
+If you happen to live in an area that experiences below-freezing point temperatures regularly, running a pool pump alone will not solve your issue.
+You must invest in a supplementary technique to ensure the water in your pool stays liquid.

-There are a few things you can do, including insulating your pipes, maintaining proper water levels, installing freeze protection timers, keeping your pool clean, and purchasing a water heater.
-Pick a method that is most convenient for you depending on how cold your home gets.
+You can do a few things, including insulating your pipes, maintaining proper water levels, installing freeze protection timers, keeping your pool clean, and purchasing a water heater.
+Pick the most convenient method for you, depending on how cold your home gets.

 Should you remove pool steps for the winter?